POLYVIEW-3D Tutorial

 Rendering program

-POLYVIEW-3D utilizes at present two rendering programs, namely PyMol and RasMol.
+Currently, POLYVIEW-3D utilizes two rendering programs, namely PyMol and RasMol.
 The latter is commonly used for its fast and reliable basic rendering.
 On the other hand, PyMol, although slower in some cases, offers a much wider array of rendering options, and can be used to produce truly impressive images, appropriate for papers, electronic presentations (e.g., PowerPoint slides) and other documents.
 For example, PyMol features smooth surface rendering, which can be optionally set up to be semi-transparent.

 Using a protein/DNA complex as an example (PDB id 1k6o), we show the differences in rendering between these two programs with the same set of parameters.
 We would like to point out that, unfortunately, some options, such as the text labels that could be assigned to selected amino acid residues, are not available with PyMol rendering at present (RasMol, or post-processing of the images with graphics editors, can be used in this context as an alternative).